 Sadly, at the turn of the century, Alice Guy Blaché would have been a pilgrim in an unholy land, as it were.
 As was the case for most pioneer women of the era, a patriarchal historical record would slowly expunge the female legacy, placing accolades that Alice Guy Blaché well deserved onto the shoulders of her male counterparts.
 We now read of her industry firsts being performed by the likes of the Lumière Brothers, Méliès, Porter, Griffith amongst others.
 She has never historically received the recognition that such a prominent contributor should have been awarded.

 Although Mme.
-Blaché, did receive the Légion d'honneur, the highest non-military award offered by the French government for her contributions to early French Cinema.
-And in March of 1957, Cinématheque Française honored her with ceremony, at an event that went unrecognized by the press core of the day.
-But this is the 21st Century we live in; an era when the recognition of the prominence of women in all fields should finally be celebrated… however latent.
+Blaché, did receive the Légion d'honneur, the highest non-military award offered by the French government for her contributions to early French Cinema, and in March of 1957, Cinématheque Française honored her with ceremony, the events went unrecognized by the press core of the day.
+But this is the 21st Century we live in; an era when the recognition of the prominence of women in all fields will finally be celebrated… however latent.
 And so it shall be with our exploration of Alice Guy Blache.

-In a few months time, Cryptic Pictures will be releasing the Women In Film podcast series via CryptiCast.
-In our very first interview, we have secured time with Alison McMahan author of Alice Guy Blaché: Lost Visionary of the Cinema. the book that inspired the documentary Be Natural produced by Jodie Foster and Robert Redford.
+In 2021, Cryptic Pictures will be releasing the Women In Film podcast series via CryptiCast.
+In our very first interview, we have secured time with Alison McMahan author of Alice Guy Blaché: Lost Visionary of the Cinema. the book that inspired the documentary Be Natural, produced by Jodie Foster and Robert Redford.